 Don Jose's farm is a 12-manzana plot on which he grows Pacas and Pacamara varieties.
-His coffee is hand-picked ripe at the height of the season, depupled in the afternoon, and laid to dry on concrete patios.
+His coffee is hand-picked ripe at the height of the season, depupled in the afternoon, and fermented for about eight hours before being washed and laid to dry on concrete patios.
 The drying time is about eight days.